Retreat Leadership Team Program

-The Christ Encounter Retreat
+Christ Encounter Retreat

 The Christ Encounter Retreat is Stonehill's most popular retreat.
-The retreat takes place at a Camp on Cape Cod in November, and again in February.
-The retreat is organized almost completely by students.
-The team is made up of ten retreat leaders, 2 MC's, and a Campus Minister.
+The retreat takes place at a Camp in Freetown in November, and again in February.
+The retreat is organized almost completely by students under the guidance of our Campus Ministers.